 Trying to wrap my head around mobile tech and the various protocols involved.
-After some quick research, I think the following holds true:
+After some quick research, this is what I’ve learned:

 GSMGSM is a 2G network spec that does calls and text, but doesn't (nicely?) support data transfer.
 You can add data capabilities to a GSM network with GPRS or EDGE.